makarkalancha/setupmaker-customized/res/Readme.txt

 http://www.apache.org/licenses/

-DCP Setup Maker is published under the terms of the Apache License, Version 2.0, meaning that you can adapt it to your needs with very minimal constraints.
+Smart Finance Setup is published under the terms of the Apache License, Version 2.0, meaning that you can adapt it to your needs with very minimal constraints.

 IzPack is published under the terms of the Apache License, Version 2.0,